terryjbates/redis-apache-rewrite/README.md

 Rewrite Expiration
 ==================

 Rather than having a human have to remember to edit a file, simply give the keys an expire date, after or during a SET operation.
 No more reliance on human curation of humungous ".conf" files.
-If any site that is being redirected to should only have rewrites for certain period, give the keys an expiration, then forget about it.
+If any site that is being redirected to should only have rewrites for certain period, give the keys an expiration at the outset, then let Redis do the job of expiry.